is a most interesting facility to share research & data online, not least through its RootsWeb

 community.
 There is a huge amount of data there but I do not use it as a standard source as I have obtained the impression that many of its contributors are not good at identifying their sources or in giving due care to checking their data.
 [It is one of those sites where a source can be identified but, when you check back to that source, the data is simply not there.]
 However, I have come across many exceptions as some of its contributors are worthy of praise.
 When that is the case, I am happy to identify the source.
 Otherwise, it is often one of the ‘various web sites’ I have seen providing data on a family which I could not otherwise cover properly.

 ‘Extinct and Dormant Baronetcies’ by Burke, using the 2nd edition either in its 1841 version or its 1844 version.
-Copies of at least one edition are held in many of the larger public libraries in the UK.
+[See the ‘Burke’s publications’ note above.]

 ‘British History Online’, the very impressive wide-ranging site at www.british-history.ac.uk